-Portland cement concrete shall comply with the requirements of Specification 5.5, Portland Cement Concrete for concrete class B except that the minimum air content shall be 6% unless otherwise directed by the Consultant.
+Portland cement concrete shall comply with the requirements of Specification 5.5, Supply of Portland Cement Concrete, for Class C concrete.
 For precast F-type barrier curbs the compressive strength of the concrete at 28 days shall be 40 MPa.